 2. Create a list of everything in your life that’s important to you

-The first step to defining your life priorities is a simple brainstorming session.
+Next, you need to do a simple brainstorming session.
 Sit down and write down everything in your life that’s important to you.
-They can be as broad as your physical health or as simple as the morning cup of coffee you share with your partner.
+This can be as broad as your physical health or as simple as the morning cup of coffee you share with your partner.

 And remember, don’t just write down the things that you currently have time for.
 Also, write down those things that are important to you, but you simply haven’t had time for.